latenitelive/meson-docs/src/nodes/README.md

 - Dedicated servers' owners
 - IDC servers' (corporation/organization/schools) owners.

-They are welcomed to become our most stable terminals suppliers.
+They are welcome to become our most stable terminal suppliers.
 As a result, by making the most use of these idle resources, it becomes an economical and healthy model according to the blueprint and positioning of Meson Network Project.

 ## Prerequisite